 Stage of arboricultural inspection and supervision Compliance documentation and photos shall be included Prior to the demolition of any building or construction and prior to the commencement of any development work Project Arborist to hold pre construction site meeting with the principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to feasibility of tree protection requirements that may arise.
-Project Arborist to mark all trees approved for removal under DA consent.
-The project arborist shall install or supervise the installation of tree protection fencing, trunk protection, ground protection and traffic height control beam.
+The project arborist shall install or supervise the installation of tree protection fencing, trunk protection and/or ground protection as relevant.
 During any development work The project arborist shall supervise all demolition and excavation works within the Tree Protection Zones or specified distances of nominated trees listed in this consent.
-The project arborist shall supervise the installation of the new retaining wall within 2 metres of Tree TC, documenting the condition of roots and soil.
-The project arborist shall ensure pier holes within the Tree Protection Zones or specified distances of nominated trees listed in this consent are positioned to avoid the severance of and damage to roots greater than 50mm diameter.
-The project arborist shall inspect the installed irrigation system to plants in garden beds.
-The arborist shall certify there is an appropriate distribution of water to planted and existing trees.
-Project Arborist to approve relocation of tree protection for landscaping.
-All landscaping works within the TPZ of trees to be retained are to be undertaken in consultation with the project Arborist to minimise the impact to trees.
-Prior to any occupation or use of the building Ensure all trees conditioned to be planted as part of this consent have been planted in accordance with the details prescribed in this consent.
-Prior to the issue of a Final Occupation Certificate The project arborist shall supervise the dismantling of tree protection measures After all demolition, construction and landscaping works are complete the project Arborist shall assess that the subject trees have been retained in the same condition and vigour.
+Prior to the issue of a Final Occupation Certificate After all demolition, construction and landscaping works are complete the project Arborist shall assess that the subject trees have been retained in the same condition and vigour.
 If changes to condition are identified the project Arborist should provide recommendations for remediation.